Shanbeezy/tech-blog/README.md

 ## Authors and Acknowledgement

-The blog posts data that I found interesting and used came from https://lokalise.com/blog/top-developer-and-software-engineering-blogs-to-read/.
+The blog posts data that I found interesting and used, came from https://lokalise.com/blog/top-developer-and-software-engineering-blogs-to-read/.
 They have multiple blog sites that gave helpful information on all things coding related.
 If any of the blog sites sound interesting to you, you should check them out!

 ## Questions